-- A Doll Quilt (maximum size of 24" x 30"); OR - A Baby Quilt (maximum size of 48"x48"); OR - A Quilted Table Runner (maximum size of 18" x 36"); OR - A small Wall Hanging (square or rectangular (maximum size of 36" x 36").
+- A Doll Quilt (maximum size of 24" x 30"); OR - A Baby Quilt (maximum size of 48"x 48"); OR - A Quilted Table Runner (maximum size of 18" x 36"); OR - A small Wall Hanging (square or rectangular (maximum size of 36" x 36").
 Hanging should include tabs or a pocket on the back for it to be hung.

-Visual Arts Quilting - Quilting the Best Better (Level 2) (SF 50331B)
+Visual Arts Quilting - Quilting the Best Better (Level 2) (SF 50331b)

 Exhibit one of the following quilting options.
-All exhibits should include a card which 1) Identifies the item as an original design created by the exhibitor as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor; 2) Identifies the type of batting used; AND 3) Provides details on any special techniques that were used (applique, embroidery, free-motion quilting, etc).
+All exhibits should include a card which 1) Identifies the item as an original design created by the exhibitor as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor; 2) Identifies the type of batting used; AND 3) Provides details on any special techniques that were used (applique, embroidery, free-motion quilting, etc.).
 The item may be quilted using any method - tie, hand, or machine quilted.
 All work must be completed by the 4-H member.
 Exhibit one of the following:

-- A Lap Quilt (width ranging from 42" 58" length ranging from 56" 70"): OR - A Large Quilted Wall Hanging (may be rectangular or square, sized larger than 36" x 36").
-Hanging should include tabs or a pocket on the back in order for it to be hung; OR - A Quilt that fits any size bed (Twin, Double, Queen or King).
+- A Lap Quilt (width ranging from 42" 58" length ranging from 56" 70"): OR - A Large Quilted Wall Hanging (can be rectangular or square, sized larger than 36" x 36").
+Hanging should include tabs or a pocket on the back for it to be hung; OR

+A Quilt that fits any size bed (Twin, Double, Queen or King).

-Visual Arts Scrapbooking, Beginning: (SF 50345)
+Visual Arts Scrapbooking, Beginning (SF 50345)

-Exhibit one album or notebook, either 8 1⁄2" x 11" or 12"x12", with a front and back cover.
-The album/notebook must have a minimum of 4 pages (front and back, 8 sides), exhibited in page protectors.
+Exhibit one album or notebook, either 8 1⁄2" x 11" or 12" x 12", with a front and back cover.
+The album/notebook must have a minimum of 4 pages (front and back, making it 8 sides), exhibited in page protectors.
+NOTE - the front and back album covers are NOT part of the "page" count.
 "Embellishments" are defined as the decorations or special details and features that add to a page and make it more visually appealing.
-Embellishments may include, but are not limited to, ribbon, clips, special lettering, etc. Beginners must use a minimum of four embellishments and tell a story with pictures.
+Embellishments may include, but are not limited to, ribbon, clips, stickers, special lettering, etc. Beginners must use a minimum of four embellishments in their 4 scrapbook pages (a minimum of four embellishments on the 4 required scrapbook pages, not four per page), 8 sides and tell a story with pictures

-Visual Arts Scrapbooking, Intermediate: (SF 50346)
+Visual Arts Scrapbooking, Intermediate (SF 50346)

-Exhibit one album or notebook, either 8 1⁄2" x 11" or 12"x12", with a front and back cover.
-The album/notebook must have a minimum of 4 pages (front and back, 8 sides), exhibited in page protectors.
+Exhibit one album or notebook, either 8 1⁄2" x 11" or 12" x 12", with a front and back cover.
+The album/notebook must have a minimum of 6 pages (front and back, 12 sides), exhibited in page protectors.
+NOTE - the front and back album covers are NOT part of the "page" count.
 "Embellishments" are defined as the decorations or special details and features that add to a page and make it more visually appealing.
-Embellishments may include, but are not limited to, ribbon, clips, special lettering, etc. Intermediate level exhibitors must use a minimum of eight embellishments and tell a story with pictures and journaling.
+Embellishments may include, but are not limited to, ribbon, clips, stickers, special lettering, etc. Intermediate level exhibitors must use a minimum of eight embellishments in their 6 scrapbook pages (a minimum of eight embellishments on the 6 required scrapbook pages, not eight per page), 12 sides and tell a story with pictures and journaling.

-Visual Arts Scrapbooking, Advanced: (SF 50347)
+Visual Arts Scrapbooking, Advanced (SF 50347)